congatudo/Congatudo/docs/_pages/general/capabilities-overview.md

 ## DoNotDisturbCapability <a id="DoNotDisturbCapability"></a>

 This capability enables you to set a DND timespan.
-The exact behaviour is dependent on your vendor.

 One usual behaviour is that the robot won't continue a cleanup that has been interrupted due to an empty battery until DND is over.
 On some robots it also dims the LEDs during the DND phase.